observablehq/plot/docs/getting-started.md

 :::

  We recommend using the ES module bundle as it automatically loads Plot’s dependency on D3, and because ES modules are the modern way.
-But for those you need it, the provided UMD bundle is AMD-compatible and exports the `Plot` global when loaded as a plain script.
+But for those who need it, the provided UMD bundle is AMD-compatible and exports the `Plot` global when loaded as a plain script.

 ## Installing Plot locally

-If you’re developing a web application using Node, you can install Plot via npm, yarn, pnpm, or your preferred package manager.
+If you’re developing a web application using Node, you can install Plot via yarn, npm, pnpm, or your preferred package manager.

 :::code-group